akzn/mifi-ip-hunter/README.md

 ## Overview

-This script automates the reconnection of a Huawei MIFI device when a specified proxy has no ping.
+This script automates the reconnection of a Huawei MIFI device when a specified OPENCLASH proxy has no ping.
 It is designed for OpenWRT environments with OpenClash installed.

 ## Prerequisites